bondy-io/bondy_docs/docs/concepts/same_sign_on.md

 SSO works by having realms **share a common realm** to which they delegate the user identification and authentication.

 Let’s see how it works with an example.
-We will first create two organisation realms.
 The following is the definition of the SSO realm called `com.example.sso`.

 ```json
 CALL("bondy.realm.create", [{